Mike Blaisdell: NHL career

 In the 1980 NHL Entry Draft the Detroit Red Wings took Blaisdell with their 11th overall pick.
 They placed him in their farm team the Adirondack Red Wings of the American Hockey League (AHL) and instantly saw his potential.
 After just 41 games, Blaisdell was called up to play for Detroit.
 In the 1981–82 season, Blaisdell formed a solid unit with Mark Kirton and Paul Woods.
 He scored 23 goals and ended with 55 points that season but the Red Wings failed to reach the playoffs.
 He continued to chip in goals for the Red Wings and on June 13, 1983 was involved in a large trade to the New York Rangers with Willie Huber and Mark Osborne for Ron Duguay, Eddie Mio and Eddie Johnstone.

 Most of Blaisdell's time with the Rangers was spent in and out of their farm teams; the Tulsa Oilers of the Central Hockey League (CHL) and the New Haven Nighthawks of the AHL.
 He won the 1983-84 CHL Championship (Adams Cup) as a member of the Tulsa Oilers team coached by Tom Webster.
 Due to bankruptcy, the Oilers suspended operations on February 16, 1984, and the team played only road games for final six weeks of 1983-84 season.
 Despite this adversity, the team went on to win the league's championship.
 Blaisdell played in all nine playoff games, and lead the team in both goals (6 - tied with Bob Scurfield) and points (12 - tied with Gary Burns).

-After failing to find a role in the organization, he was claimed off waivers by the Pittsburgh Penguins on October 7, 1985.
+After failing to find a role in the organization, he was claimed in the 1985 NHL Waiver Draft by the Pittsburgh Penguins on October 7, 1985.
 He scored 15 goals and played some of his best two-way hockey during the 1985–86 season, but his playing time decreased the next year while splitting time with Pittsburgh's farm team, the Baltimore Skipjacks.
 After that season, Blaisdell was signed as a free agent by the Toronto Maple Leafs on July 10, 1987 but only played in 27 games for the Leafs for the following two years, which would be his last in the National Hockey League.